Xpaid/ImageMapping/README.md

-# ImageMapping
+# ImageMapping # Only for school

 Image-Mapping practice

-# Only for school
+not recommended to open in phone